-The Bahia2D team is entering into its first year of competition.
-It has been developed by Bahia Robotics Team(BRT) consortium since the second semester of 2006.
+This paper presents the first results of the research project under development by Bahia Robotics Team(BRT) consortium.
 BRT represents the union of the Computer Architecture and Operating Systems Group(ACSO) and the Intelligent Computing Research Group(GPCI), in order to investigate the application of artificial intelligence methods to autonomous robots, as proposed by Robocup international research initiative.
 At this moment, BRT is working on the development of a team for the 2D Soccer Simulation League.

-Our goal is to develop fuzzy controllers for specialized agents in the positions: goalkeeper, center defender, wing defender, defensive midfielder, offensive midfielder and attacker.
+This work presents studies, models and application of fuzzy controllers to intelligent soccer player agents.
+The goal is to develop fuzzy controllers for specialized agents in the positions: goalkeeper, center defender, wing defender, defensive midfielder, offensive midfielder and attacker.
 As a first work, the focus is only at kicking, passing, positioning and decision taking abilities at the controllers.
 At this stage, the Bahia2D team is composed by reactive agents.

-Our study is not worried about environment modeling details.
+This study is not worried about environment modeling details.
 For this reason, a base team to treat environment modeling and communication details was chosen.
-The UvA Base source code is used as base team, it was chosen because of its availability, quality of its world model and good abstract interface to send commands to simulator.
+The UvA Base source code is used as base team.
+This code is also the base of UvA Trilearn 2003 [1,5], world champion team of the Robocup 2D Soccer Simulation League in 2003.
+This code was chosen because of its availability, quality of its world model and good abstract interface to send commands to simulator.

 The first problem handled was the attacker ability to kick to opponent goal.
 In the base code, there were no analysis of the opponent's goalkeeper position and kicker position.
 Fuzzy logic was used to deal with these variables.
 The second problem was the attackers positioning because these agents frequently became in offside position.
 To make it easier for attackers to receive the ball without staying in offside position, the base world model and fuzzy logic were used.
 Based on the experience with these two problems, solutions for the positioning of the other players were also proposed.
-The last focused problem was the decision taking.
-Players with ball possession, can decide whether to kick to opponent goal, to pass the ball to the best positioned teammate, or to keep the ball.
-Defenders area slightly different because when they can't pass, they always clear the ball.
+The last focused problem was the decision taking, particularly, for the offensive midfielders.
+Bahia2D offensive midfielders, with ball possession, can decide whether to kick to opponent goal, to pass the ball to the best positioned teammate, to dribble the opponent or to keep the ball.
 Solutions to deal with this decision taking problem are presented.

 The next section describes the motivation to use fuzzy logic to deal with these problems.
-Section 3 describes our fuzzy models and solutions for each problem.
-And at last, section 4 presents the conclusions and future works.
+Section 3 presents fuzzy models and solutions for each problem.
+Section 4 discusses the results and section 5 presents the conclusions and future works.